New Feature: Connect Microsoft SharePoint with ContactMonkey.

 A risk with this hybrid workplace model is that workers who choose to work remotely more often could be regarded negatively by colleagues or management.

-When a majority of people are in the office, it’s more likely that those who aren’t will be seen as the odd men out and feel excluded.
-This in turn creates divisions in the office, or deters employees from at-home work entirely.
+When most people are in the office, it’s more likely that those who aren’t will be seen as the odd men out and feel excluded.
+This, in turn, creates divisions in the office or deters employees from doing at-home work entirely.

 Choose the Right Model with Employee Feedback

-When choosing a hybrid workplace model for your organization, it’s important to make an informed decision.
-Your choice should consider the type of industry, your vision for the company’s future, and foremost, employee perspectives.
+It’s important to make an informed decision when choosing a hybrid workplace model for your organization.
+Your choice should consider the type of industry, your vision for the company’s future, and, foremost, employee perspectives.

-With ContactMonkey, you can gather essential employee feedback quickly and easily as an effective employee newsletter idea.
+With ContactMonkey, you can gather essential employee feedback quickly and efficiently with your employee newsletter.

 • Does a remote work environment provide you with greater work-life balance? [yes / no]